single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 Tutorial video: [Youtube](https://www.youtube.com/watch?v=AmdKF2UhFzw&list=PLLUD8RtHvsAOhtHnyGx57EYXoaNsxGrTU&index=7) / [Bilibili](https://www.bilibili.com/video/av83620028/)

 SystemJS provides polyfill-like behavior for import maps and in-browser modules.
-It is not a true polyfill of import maps, due to limitations of the javascript language in polyfilling the resolution of bare import specifiers to URLs.
+It is not a true polyfill of import maps, due to limitations of the JavaScript language in polyfilling the resolution of bare import specifiers to URLs.

 Since SystemJS is only polyfill-like, you'll need to compile your applications into [System.register format](https://github.com/systemjs/systemjs/blob/master/docs/system-register.md) instead of to ESM format.
 This allows for in-browser modules to be fully emulated in environments that don't support modules or import maps.